Marseille weekend: things to see in 48 hours

 A weekend in Marseille: The Abbey of St Victor outside…

-Things to see in Marseille in a weekend – Panier
+Marseille weekend — Panier quarter

-We lost count of how many times we walked around the Panier neighbourhood in Marseille.
+We lost count of how many times we walked around the Panier neighborhood in Marseille.
 The first time was just by chance, as we were finding the way back to our hotel in La Joliette.

 Panier neighborhood in Marseille is a series of small winding roads, showing local life at its best.
 Colorful front doors and window panels beckon you and your lens around every corner.
 It’s rustic, away from the crowds and very Mediterranean.